 'The Batman': Is There a Post-Credits Scene?

 Riddle me this.
-We don't get any sequel hints after the credits for Robert Pattinson's Batman adventure, but there is an Easter egg if you stick around.
+We don't get any sequel hints after the credits in Robert Pattinson's Batman adventure, but there is an Easter egg if you stick around.

 More in www.cnet.com